Investing for the long-term has never been so important.

 That can be a handy strategy for less hands-on investors and those looking to replicate the market’s long-term performance, not try to beat it.

-The current yield on the FTSE 100 is just below 3% (reflected in the ETF) and, given the long-term nature of SIPP savings, the fact many have chosen the distribution class is interesting.
+The current yield on the UK 100 is just below 3% (reflected in the ETF) and, given the long-term nature of SIPP savings, the fact many have chosen the distribution class is interesting.